- For Students

 The BA in French

-33 credits, including French 311, 312, 331, 332 and four 400-level courses (12 credits).
+33 credits, including French 311, 312, 331, 332 and four 400-level courses (12 credits), including two in literature.
 Three of these must be in literature courses.
 When 405, 458, and 459 (or 6 credits of 460) are all taken, together they count as one 400-level literature course while continuing to count as 9 credits of elective credit toward the major.
 On completing the major, students will be able to demonstrate a speaking and reading knowledge of classic French authors in the original, their individual writing styles both in prose and in poetry, and their place in the context of French culture.
 Students will develop competence in writing.
 They will also have the opportunity to read works of Francophone literature and to familiarize themselves with Francophone and French-speaking cultures around the world, from Africa and Canada to Tahiti and the Pacific Rim.

 The Certificate consists of 15 credits beyond intermediate level.
 Native and near-native speakers should consult a French Division advisor to determine which courses they may take.
 On completing the certificate, students will be able to demonstrate a substantial knowledge of spoken and written French.
 They will also have the opportunity to develop a reading knowledge of classic French authors in the original.

 College of Languages, Linguistics and Literature Policy on Second Language Back Credit